nalla12/nalla12/README.md

 - 👋 Hi, I’m @nalla12;
+- 👨‍💻 I have several years of experience with HTML, CSS, jQuery and Wordpress;
 - 👀 I’m interested in becoming a front-end web developer;
 - 🌱 I’m currently learning Angular;
 - 💞️ I’m looking to collaborate on ... nothing yet;